JonTron: JonTron

 According to Jafari, in an episode of Game Grumps, JonTron began achieving notability after a post on Reddit featuring Jafari's review of the Super Nintendo Entertainment System game DinoCity reached #1 on the website.
-In 2011, Jafari created two now-defunct spin-off Let's Play channels.
-The first, "JonTronStarcraft", has two videos of Jafari playing Blizzard Entertainment's real-time strategy game StarCraft.
-The second channel, "JonTronLoL", has four videos of Jafari playing the MOBA game League of Legends.
+In 2011, Jafari created two now-defunct spin-off Let's Play channels, "JonTronStarcraft" and "JonTronLoL", each hosting a few videos of Jafari's gameplay in real-time strategy game StarCraft and MOBA game League of Legends respectively.
 Both channels have fewer than 25,000 subscribers.
 JonTronShow reached 1 million subscribers in May 2014.
 In 2013 Paul Tamburro of CraveOnline said "Mixing a large dollop of offbeat humour with a light sprinkle of insightful commentary, JonTrons reviews of games of old have inspired many imitators, but none have proven to be more hilarious."
 Time magazine listed JonTron as 2015's seventh most searched Internet meme on Google.

 In May 2015, Jafari released a spin-off web series on his YouTube channel titled JonTron's StarCade, in which he reviews games based on the Star Wars franchise.
 The webseries included cameos from numerous other Internet personalities and actors, such as Egoraptor, Markiplier, Nathan Barnatt, Ross O'Donovan, and Kyle Hebert.
 The series was produced by Maker Studios, a subsidiary of The Walt Disney Company, and concluded in December 2015, after nine episodes.

 Jafari occasionally uploads videos in which he comments on matters that he finds important, which are usually related to gaming.
 This occurred most recently in 2016, with a video made in response to Blizzard Entertainment shutting down private servers of the massively multiplayer online role-playing game World of Warcraft.
 Jafari mostly criticized the shutdown of one of the most popular private servers, Nostalrius, which was a copy of the 1.12 version of the game.
 Jafari's video helped to raise awareness on this subject, and lead to thousands of signatures on a Change.org petition.

 Throughout 2019 and 2020, Jafari has continued to broaden the range of media covered on his show, instead of solely traditional video games.
 Notable examples of topics are Flex Tape, rapper Soulja Boy's SouljaGame console, actress Gwyneth Paltrow's company Goop and its web series The Goop Lab, actor Dan Aykroyd's Crystal Head Vodka brand, and the 2007 TV series Kid Nation.